gem/oq-engine/doc/installing/cluster.md

 The nodes must all be able to communicate with the OpenQuake Engine *DbServer* and a *RabbitMQ* server.
 Both services run on a single "master" node.
 It is not necessary and not recommended to run *RabbitMQ* on a worker node and *Celery* on master node.

+Running OpenQuake on an *MPI cluster* is currently not supported.
+See the [FAQ](../faq.md#mpi-support) for more information.

 ## Initial install
 On all nodes, install the `python-oq-engine package` as described in OpenQuake Engine installation for [Ubuntu](ubuntu.md) or [RedHat](rhel.md).